Enhancing Client Safety with Means Safety Planning

 - Listening to music or engaging with nature

-Ask questions like, “What has helped you cope in the past?” to stimulate discussion.
+Questions like, “What has helped you cope in the past?” can stimulate discussion.

 4. Build a Support Network